RISE Innovation Development Program

 Please watch this video for additional details about the program and application process.

 My time as a RISE Innovator exposed me to a whole new world of thinking around change management and implementation science.
 The lessons learned through the curriculum and as part of my project was foundational in launching the current phase of my career as a medical educator.

-I. Vision for practice or health.
+B. Vision.
 Describe the desired future state of practice or health to which you expect your innovation to contribute.

-3. Who are the intended participants or recipients (e.g., medical students, master’s students, Ph.D. students, residents, fellows) of your education innovation?
+3. Who are the intended participants or recipients (e.g., medical students, master’s students, Ph.D. students, residents, fellows) of your innovation?

-4. Where can the education intervention be scaled (e.g., single or multiple institutions and/or other education domains such as biomedical sciences, continuing medical education, graduate medical education, undergraduate medical education)?
+4. Where can the intervention be scaled (e.g., single or multiple institutions and/or other education domains such as biomedical sciences, continuing medical education, graduate medical education, undergraduate medical education)?

-4. Itemized budget (if funding is requested*).
+3. Itemized budget (if funding is requested*).
 Provide an itemized budget that describes how you will use the requested funds.
-Describe any technology (hardware, software, devices, etc.) or technological support (programming, editing, storage, network, etc.) necessary to support your education intervention(s). *A budget is not required for applicants not requesting FTE or project funding.
+Describe any technology (hardware, software, devices, etc.) or technological support (programming, editing, storage, network, etc.) necessary to support your intervention(s). *A budget is not required for applicants not requesting FTE or project funding.

 RISE has a stepwise selection process to ensure sufficient information has been submitted to fully evaluate your application and determine whether RISE is a good fit for advancing your innovation.
 The selection consists of the following two-phase process:

-3. Interview not granted: Information provided is not in alignment with RISE objectives.
+2. Interview not granted: Information provided is not in alignment with RISE objectives.
 Applicant is not invited to interview but is provided feedback on their innovation.

 All application and interview data will be used to make holistic, final selection decisions.
-Applicants will be notified of final decisions in October 2023.
+Applicants will be notified of final decisions in October 2024.